-April 8th is DOG FIGHTING AWARENESS DAY, and it’s a good time to review the 5 common kinds of dog aggression and what to do.
+April 8th is DOG FIGHTING AWARENESS DAY, and I’ve written about this before.
+It’s a good time to review the 5 common kinds of dog aggression and what to do.
 According to the ASPCA, dog fighting happens all over the country and in all kinds of communities–rich, poor, middle class, it doesn’t matter, it’s there festering just beneath the surface.
 When fight rings are located, cases are built, offenders are prosecuted, and abuse survivors find loving homes.
-In 2014, the Department Of Justice prosecuted 10 federal dog fighting cases and secured the longest sentence (8 years) ever received in a federal dog fighting case.
-Learn more here.

-In an effort to stamp out this cruel “sport” (yes, that’s what proponents call it, can you imagine?!), the #GetTough on Dog Fighting campaign offers free information and ways for all animal lovers to get involved.
+Patrick Stewart lends his voice to the cause, seeking to help the ASPCA educate as many folks as possible about this cruel sport.
+Yep, can you believe it? it’s considered a SPORT by fight proponents. #GetTough on Dog Fighting campaign offers free information and ways for all animal lovers to get involved.

 5 Kinds of Dog Aggression

 Here’s the deal.
 Aggression is a NORMAL part of being a dog, and while dog-on-dog aggression is more prevalent in some breeds, ALL dogs have the potential to fight and bite.
 Aggression can arise out of pain or health issues.
 Growly dogs believe they have a good reason to aggress (they often do!) whether owners agree or not.

 Aggression can be complicated and require professional help, but here’s how to recognize 5 common types and learn how to keep the peace.